gcotelli/RenoirSt/src/RenoirSt/CssResolutionUnits.class/README.md

-A CssLenghtUnits is a shared pool providing access to the commonly used Css Lenght Units
+A CssResolutionUnits is a shared pool providing access to the commonly used Css Resolution Units